 Having the same sound sources within the same acoustic environment reacting with a properly set spaced pair will allow for enough differences to create a wide stereo image while still sounding cohesive.

 The thing to watch out for with spaced pair setups is mono compatibility.
-When setting up your spaced pairs, it’s always a good idea to sum them to mono in order to test the phase of the mics within the room.
+When setting up your spaced pairs, it’s always a good idea to sum them to mono to test the phase of the mics within the room.

 Summing to mono causes any phase discrepancies to cause deconstructive interference within the audio signals.
 This can seriously thin out a mix and should be addressed if it is an audible issue.
-Low frequency sound sources are particularly affected by this and should be placed equidistant to both microphones for the best phase coherence in the low-end, as mentioned previously.
+Low-frequency sound sources are particularly affected by this and should be placed equidistant to both microphones for the best phase coherence in the low-end, as mentioned previously.